 Supplementary materials - Spreadsheet containing (a) summary of codons targeted by recoding.
 The numbers show the total number of codons corresponding to any given amino acid.
-Another sheet shows the proportion by construct, (b) Codon preference statistics for wildtype and codon edited genes. iSD is the per codon average Shine-Dalgarno motif binding strength across a gene, (c) fitness measurements for all constructs by date and plaque number, (d) fitness measurements for freezer stock versus constructed wildtype phage, and genome coordinates of the recoded fragments.
+Another sheet shows the proportion by construct, (b) Codon preference statistics for wildtype and codon edited genes. iSD is the per codon average Shine-Dalgarno motif binding strength across a gene, (c) fitness measurements for all constructs by date and plaque number, (d) fitness measurements for freezer stock versus constructed wildtype phage, (e) genome coordinates of the recoded fragments, and (f) correlation coefficients between all of the metrics that we calculated.
 The wildtype fragment sequences that were synthesized and cloned into plasmid vectors are included in this table.